lauradew/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This repository is my version of Tweeter, a student project at Lighthouse Labs Web Development Bootcamp in Vancouver, BC.
+Students are given starter code to fork and clone, then build upon it to practice skills in HTML, CSS, JS, jQuery, AJAX, Node, Express, and MongoDB.

+I have initialized the project on Heroku, and will be adding login features in the coming week.

 ## Getting Started